 c.
 A self-signed certificate.
 Per above, the Gen parser has been provided with a way to continue.

-3. As a workaround, the WSDL Document could be copied to a file on disk and then instead of typing in the URL use the folder/file option to access the saved WSDL document.
+3. As a workaround to speed resolution, the WSDL Document could be copied to a file on disk and then instead of typing in the URL use the folder/file option to access the saved WSDL document.

-NOTE: At runtime execution, the Call External File has an option to choose whether Server certificate is turned on or off (on by default):
+NOTE: At runtime execution of the application to call the SOAP Web Service, the Call External File has an option to choose whether Server certificate is turned on or off (on by default):

 CA Gen 8.6 > Developing > Designing > Using the Toolset > Working with Toolset > Use Action Diagram > Assignment Action Statements > Add a Call External Statement > Call External File